Angus Calder: Early life

 Angus Calder was born in London on 5 February 1942 into a prominent left-wing family from Scotland.
 His father was Ritchie Calder (1906–1982), a noted socialist and pacifist who became famous for his work as a journalist and science writer.
 His siblings are Nigel Calder, mathematician Allan Calder, educationist Isla Calder (1946–2000) and teacher Fiona Rudd (née Calder).
 His nephew is travel writer and journalist Simon Calder.

-Angus Calder read English literature at King's College, Cambridge.
+Calder attended Wallington County Grammar School and King's College, Cambridge, where he read English Literature.
 He gained a doctorate from the University of Sussex in 1968 on politics in the United Kingdom during World War II, entitled "The Common Wealth Party, 1942–45" which studied the political party of the same name.
 At the time, academic research into the conflict was rare as government papers were not available under the fifty-year rule.
 As a result, Calder worked closely with Paul Addison, another historian with similar research interests.
 Together Addison and Calder made extensive use of the newly discovered archives of Mass-Observation to examine British public opinion.
 Calder was instrumental in creating the Mass-Observation Archive at Sussex in 1970, in collaboration with Asa Briggs.